rsksmart/RSKIPs/IPs/RSKIP265.md

 Every time after a peg-in transaction is registered by the Bridge, the Bridge will count the number of UTXOs and perform the following actions:

-* **Expansion**: If the number of UTXOs is lower than 30 and the peg-in amount is higher than 0.1 BTC, then the UTXO registered will be immediately consumed in a peg-out transaction that splits the input amount into two equally sized Powpeg outputs.
+* **Expansion**: If the number of UTXOs is lower than 30 and then peg-in amount is higher than 0.1 BTC, then the UTXO registered will be immediately consumed in a peg-out transaction that splits the input amount into two equally sized Powpeg outputs.

 * **Consolidation**: If the number of UTXOs is higher than 80, then then 4 UTXOs will be immediately consolidated in a peg-out-peg-in transaction with a single Powpeg output.
 The additional inputs will be chosen greedily to consume low amounts.
+The fee for this consolidation UTXO will be consumed from the consolidation account (defined in next section).

 Before a peg-out is to be built, the Bridge will count the number of UTXOs and perform the following actions:

 * **Consolidation**: If the number of UTXOs is higher than 60, the peg-out transaction will consume at least 2 inputs.
 The inputs will be chosen with the algorithm described in the next section, to add enough funds to pay the peg-out amount and fees, but not higher than that.
+The additional cost will be charged to the current peg-out users.

 * **Expansion**: If the number of UTXOs is lower or equal to 30, and the change amount is higher than 1 BTC, the change amount will be split evenly between two outputs for the Powpeg.
+The additional cost will be charged to the current peg-out users.

 ### Coin selection Algorithm